 Over the last couple of days, the Texas grid has been undergoing a tremendous amount of pressure.
 Over 3 million Texans were left without power, some for more than 3 days straight (and counting).
 All this was the result of a record amount of demand all due to the extreme weather conditions, failing generation assets like generators and wind turbines, and the failure of the grid operator to winterize the electric infrastructure on the grid.
+Understanding how to survive Texas blackouts is crucial in these situations.

 So, what’s the solution?
-Distributed Solar power and energy storage.
+Distributed solar power and energy storage.

 I have a Tesla Solar Roof combined with the Tesla Powerwall (backup battery).
 The backup battery is connected to the Tesla gateway (the gateway is where the automatic transfer switch and communications gateway is located).
 When a power outage occurs, the backup gateway’s main breaker intercepts the power loss and keeps my home powered without interruption.
 While the Texas blackouts occurred throughout the state and my neighborhood, my home continued to provide warmth and comfort to my family.